ivandamg/Genebank_files/README.md

 # 2. Modification of gbk files

-- Inclusion of the locus tag of the gene homologs on a related strain.
+- Identification of the locus tag of the gene homologs on a related strain.

       -Make protein db with the new anotations a=0;for i in $(ls Annotation*/*.faa); do echo $(echo $i | cut -d'/' -f2|cut -d'_' -f1) ;makeblastdb -dbtype prot -in $i -parse_seqids -out db_Prokka_protein/$(echo $i | cut -d'/' -f2|cut -d'_' -f1)_db ; done